SebastianoTaddei/UnixShellProgramming/lectures/01_unix_shell_programming_theory.md

 NOTE: Contrary to the previous session, we used `chmod u+x` to make the script executable only by the current user.
 In general, it is a good practice to limit the execution permissions to fit the specific needs of the script.

-You have successfully created and run your first shell script!
+You have successfully created and ran your first shell script!

 ### 1.1 Adding Scripts to the PATH